 We address the historical, geographical, and sociocultural factors that have resulted in empathizing (or not empathizing) with Syrian refugees in Lebanon.
 In addition, we present some manipulative practices euphemized as ‘empathy’, such as underpayment and child labor.
 The question of when and why empathy ends is raised, as well as what feelings may replace it.

-The presentation picks on several indicators from Lebanon to trace how the peak of empathy with Syrian refugees declined and gave rise to hate speech.
+The presentation picks up on several indicators from Lebanon to trace how the peak of empathy with Syrian refugees declined and gave rise to hate speech.
 The efforts that have been made to maintain empathy or a minimum level of humanization for ‘the other’ in Lebanon are addressed in the conclusion.

 If you found this piece of interest please visit the recommended reading list below: